Philharmonia Orchestra: 21st century

-In 2008 Esa-Pekka Salonen became the Philharmonia's fifth principal conductor.
-He first conducted the orchestra in 1983, when he was 25, and from 1985 to 1994 he was its principal guest conductor.
+In 2008, Esa-Pekka Salonen became the Philharmonia's fifth principal conductor.
+He first conducted the orchestra in 1983 at the age of 25, as a last-minute stand-in for Michael Tilson Thomas in Mahler's Third Symphony.
+Salonen later recalled "I had never heard it in my life and had never seen the score."
+The orchestra were so impressed they invited Salonen to become their principal guest conductor, a position he assumed from 1985 to 1994.
 Vladimir Ashkenazy is the orchestra's conductor laureate; Dohnányi is its honorary conductor for life.
 From 2017 Jakub Hrůša and Santtu-Matias Rouvali have been the orchestra's principal guest conductors.
 The orchestra's website reported in 2018 that Salonen and the orchestra had experimented in "groundbreaking ways to present music".
 The examples quoted were:

 the first major virtual reality production from a UK symphony orchestra; [the] RE-RITE and Universe of Sound installations, which have allowed people all over the world to conduct, play, and step inside the orchestra through audio and video projections, and [the] app for iPad, The Orchestra, which allows the user unprecedented access to the internal workings of eight symphonic works.

 The Philharmonia performs more than 160 concerts a year, more than 35 of them at the Festival Hall.
 It has commissioned more than a hundred works.
 It also records music for films, computer games and commercial CD releases.
 Under Salonen the orchestra has taken part in a series of projects at the Festival Hall: "City of Light: Paris 1900–1950" (2015), "City of Dreams: Vienna 1900–1935" (2009), "Bill Viola's Tristan und Isolde" (2010), "Infernal Dance: Inside the World of Béla Bartók" (2011), "Woven Words", a centenary celebration of Witold Lutosławski (2013) and "Myths and Rituals", a five-concert festival of music by Igor Stravinsky (2015–17).
 In recent years the Philharmonia's extensive international touring schedule has included appearances in China, the Czech Republic, France, Germany, Iceland, Spain, Sweden and Switzerland.
 Since 2017, the Philharmonia has been a resident orchestra at the Garsington Opera festival.